 Stop the generational addictions that kept your family poor.

 Start by learning the basics of good money management.
-This will be part of our Parent Finance 101 video in the course, but you can start today by just reading a book on finances.
-There are plenty of great books like The Total Money Makeover by Dave Ramsey or The Wealthy Barber by David Chilton.
-We have an entire library of recommended books to get you started.
+This will be part of our Parent Finance 101 video in the course coming soon, but you can start today by just reading one book on finances.

 Aren’t much of a reader?
 I suggest you start.
-It’s what separates the successful from the unsuccessful 4.
+It’s what separates the successful from the unsuccessful.
+5 But the good news is, you don’t have to sit down and read a book if that’s not your forte.

 We’re in the 21st century now.
-You don’t have to sit down with a paperback if that’s not your thing.
 Get an audiobook and listen to it on the way to work.
 You can get an Audible subscription for about $15/month and intake more books this year than you have since you were born.

-Or you could just go to your country library for free.
+Or you could just go to your local library for free.
 Money isn’t even an excuse to suck at money.
 You can educate yourself for free.
 Why not start today?